CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 The spirit of Mormesk, the last wizard to perish in this room, still haunts the area.
 Initially unseen, Mormesk materializes when a living being enters the room.
 Once a formidable mage, his existence was snuffed out during the climactic battle that devastated the mines.
 Centuries of resentment have warped his soul into a malevolent apparition.

-Mormesk presides over the undead that haunt Wave Echo Cave.
+Mormesk presides over the undead that haunt Tide Echo Cavern.
 He lingers here because his wealth from life resides within the scorched chest (see the "Treasure" section).
 Lacking a physical form, he is unable to touch or possess the riches he cherished while alive.

 This building formerly served as guest quarters for visiting wizards collaborating in the Forge of Spells (area 15), most of whom were human.
 The furnishings reflect their human-sized proportions.